Russia says a plane with Ukrainian POWs crashes, killing all aboard, and accuses Kyiv of downing it

 Video of the crash on social media from the Belgorod border region of Russia showed a plane falling from the sky in a snowy, rural area, and a massive ball of fire erupting where it apparently hit the ground.

-In a statement, the Russian Defense Ministry said the Il-76 transport plane was carrying 65 POWs, a crew of six and three Russian servicemen.
-It said Russian radar registered the launch of two missiles from Ukraine’s Kharkiv region that borders Belgorod.
+The Russian Defense Ministry said in a statement that the Il-76 transport plane was carrying 65 POWs, a crew of six and three Russian servicemen.
+Russian radar registered the launch of two missiles from Ukraine’s Kharkiv region that borders Belgorod, the statement said.

 “We’ve seen the reports, but we’re not in any position to confirm them,” U.S. National Security Council spokesman John Kirby said.

-Separately, a U.S. official said it’s not clear that there were actually Ukrainian POWs aboard the aircraft that crashed.
-The official spoke on condition of anonymity to provide details that have not been announced publicly.
+Separately, a U.S. official said that it’s not clear that there were actually Ukrainian POWs aboard the aircraft that crashed.
+The official spoke on condition of anonymity to provide details that haven't been announced publicly.

 Hours after the crash, the General Staff of the Armed Forces of Ukraine made no mention of the crash in a statement.
 But it added that Ukraine targets Russian military transport planes believed to be delivering missiles, especially near the border.

-Note: A previous version of this story was updated to correct that Zelenskyy spoke about the missile strike death toll late Tuesday, not Wednesday.